 Domestic Applicants (U.S. Citizen)

-May 1st – General recommended admission deadline for domestic applicants
+May 1st – Recommended submission deadline for domestic applicants

 A Bachelor of Science (B.S.) degree from an accredited institution or its equivalent in any areas of engineering or in the related areas of Mathematics, Physics, Chemistry, Material Sciences and Computer Sciences.
 The degree must represent the completion of a program equivalent both in the distribution of academic subject matter and scholarship achievement comparable to that offered at the University of California.